 Explain more about ‘Form is Emptiness and Emptiness is Form’

-Take a car for instance.
-We talk about it as if it’s a separate, existing thing.
+Consider a car.
+We think of it as a separate thing.
 A car is not a bicycle, right?
-But if we really break down what a car is, we realize it doesn’t exist on its own.
-There’s no inherent ‘car-ness’ in it.
-A car is essentially empty, a collection of interconnected parts we’ve agreed to call a ‘car’.
+However, if we examine a car closely, we realize it has no inherent “car-ness.”
+A car is essentially a collection of interconnected parts that we have agreed to call a “car.”
+But on its own, a car does not truly exist.

 But the car and the flower branch are still “Form”, still matter even if we break it down into atomic particles!
 So why is it called “Emptiness”?